 Well, peanut butter tastes good!
 This is the most obvious reason, and more than likely, the only factor dogs care about.
-The combination of sweet and sticky is highly appealing, and this texture also means it can be made to last longer inside a chew toy.
+The combination of sweet and sticky is very appealing, and this texture means it can be made to last longer inside a chew toy as well.

 So not only is your pup’s taste buds happy, but he also kept busy while he enjoys his food.

 Plus, it’s simply good for him.
 While your dog probably doesn’t outwardly care about nutrition, some research suggests that a dog’s highly developed sense of smell is geared to find foods that are rich in nutrients.

 Below, we will discuss some of the best peanut butter options for dogs.